FROM MOST AFFORDABLE TO MOST SUITABLE LIFE INSURANCE

 You can reach us at 818 808 0090 or toll-free at 866 526 7264.

-1. Whether you choose single premium whole life or single premium universal life, these policies require a single large lump sum premium.
+- Whether you choose a single premium whole life or single premium universal life, these policies require a single large lump sum premium.
 Not everyone will find it feasible.
 However, for those who can afford to dump in the cash, the benefit of never having to pay another insurance premium is very attractive.
+Your policy is fully paid and there, can never lapse.
+Pay once for the peace of mind of a lifetime.

 These plans best serve those who dump in the money and forget about it for a long time; or sometimes for the rest of their lives.
 Remember, this is excess cash that you want to leave behind for your beneficiaries and you can live well without it.